 Go to the Instant VIN Report Page

-After you have obtained the VIN, visit the free VIN decoder page to decode your VIN and access the vehicle report.
+After you have obtained the VIN, visit the VIN check page to check your VIN and access the vehicle report.

 Fill in the Details

-Fill in the details like the VIN, along with your email address and phone number.
+Fill in the details like the VIN, along with your email address.
 No VIN?
 No worries, you can use the license plate instead.

 Begin the Process